vburidar/matcha_client/README.md

 ## Where can I see the website?

-The website is accessible at <seeyou.victorburidard.com>.
+The website is accessible [here](seeyou.victorburidard.com).
 We added an algorithm that populate the databases with fake profiles so you can browse it and explore the different functionalities.

 All the profile have **Firstname_LASTNAME** as login and the well secured **Qwerty123** as password so you can test it easily.
 Examples of login and password combinations are provided on the Signin page of the website.